kermitt2/entity-fishing/Readme.md

 The tool has been designed for fast processing (at least for a NERD system, 500-1000 words per seconds on an medium-profile linux server), with limited memory (at least for a NERD system, here 2GB of RAM) and to offer close to state-of-the-art accuracy.
 A search query can be disambiguated in 1-5 seconds.
 (N)ERD uses the very fast SMILE ML library for machine learning and a JNI integration of LMDB as embedded database.

 (N)ERD requires JDK 1.8 and maven 3.
 It supports Linux-64 and Mac OS environments.
-Bellow, we make available the LMDB binary data for Linux-64 architecture.
+Below, we make available the LMDB binary data for Linux-64 architecture.

 ## Install and build